-BREAKING: Auto insurance rates increase in Ontario.
+BREAKING: For the second quarter in a row, auto insurance rates increase slightly in Ontario.

 In Ontario, every insurance company must have changes to their auto insurance rates approved by the Financial Services Commission of Ontario (FSCO) and each quarter, FSCO publishes these rate changes.
 The latest rate changes have been released.